Toddler Throwing Up Mucus: 5 Common Causes & How To Help

 Nasal Irrigation

-There are several ways to clear the nasal cavity of excess mucus.
-Depending on your child’s age, you could use a suction bulb, manual nasal aspirator, or electric nasal aspirator to remove gunk from their nose.
+Depending on your child’s age, you could use a suction bulb, manual nasal aspirator, or electric nasal aspirator to remove gunk from the nose.

 Suction bulbs and manual aspirators are recommended for children under the age of one.